Circe99/Week-Nine/notes.md

 ![Image](Goblet_Bargraph.png)

-I didn't notice until later that there were some mistakes in the code, so that is why it says Froms instead of Forms ( I corrected that later on with my own code)
+I didn't notice until later that there were some mistakes in the code, so that is why it says Fomrs instead of Forms (I corrected that later on with my own code)

 ![Image](Withrorn_Bargraph.png)